 About Our Homeschooling Family

-We moved to Thailand in 2014 when our first daughter was six months old, and from the start we already knew that we would be homeschooling.
+We moved to Thailand when our first daughter was six months old, and from the start we already knew that we would be homeschooling.
 It was something we talked about while we were still living in America.

 We did face some resistance here in Thailand, mostly from my wife’s family and locals in our neighborhood who had false assumptions about homeschooling or thought we just couldn’t afford to send our kids to school.